ajacquey/golem/doc/content/examples/benchmarks/benchmark4.md

        caption=The domain contains two intersecting faults in a two-layered porous matrix.
 Three observation points are marked for later illustration of the results. style=width:50%;

 The model simulates infiltration of water from the southern border into the model domain and lets the inflowing water advect as a non-isothermal front fixed along the same boundary.
-As initial conditions, the pore pressure in the center point of the model (z=0) is set to $1.5 MPa$ and a hydrostatic pore pressure distribution is assumed for the rest of the model.
+As initial conditions, the pore pressure in the center point of the model (z=0) is set to $1.5\,MPa$ and a hydrostatic pore pressure distribution is assumed for the rest of the model.
 The temperature distribution is set to be homogeneous at $60 \degree C$.

 !media media/examples/benchmarks/boundary_conditions.png
        caption=Boundary conditions of the problem: left the fixed pore pressure boundary on the southern and northern border.
 Right the fixed temperature distribution. style=width:100%;

-To impose a fluid flow in the model a pore pressure gradient of $\Delta p = 0.5 MPa$ is imposed by pore pressure boundary conditions on the southern and northern boundary.
+To impose a fluid flow in the model a pore pressure gradient of $\Delta p = 0.5\,MPa$ is imposed by pore pressure boundary conditions on the southern and northern boundary.
 Across the southern boundary a linear distribution of temperature from $40 \degree C$ to $80 \degree C$ is applied.
 The fluid is considered incompressible.
 The properties of the fluid, the faults and the two layers are listed below:

 |Property name             |SI Unit           | Layer 1             | Layer 2             | Fault 1             | Fault 2             |